SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Their prices range from around $30 to almost $400 a bottle.
 In addition to great wines, they also have some fun annual parties.

 Charles Krug Winery is another top pick on my list of St. Helena wineries.
-Opened in 1861, they are the longest continually operated winery in Napa Valley.
-A few years after opening, they opened the first tasting room in 1882.
+Opened in 1861, they are the longest continually operated winery in Napa Valley, with the first tasting room since 1882.
 Their business model forever changed the landscape for the Northern California wine industry.

 Now owned by the Mondavi Family, Charles Krug Winery continues to craft excellent wines.
 Some of my top picks here include their Sauvignon Blanc, Pinot Noir, and Merlot.